Terstegge/mbed-os-MSP432/README.md

 mbed test --compile
 ```
 to compile all available tests for this board.
 After that, generate
-a list of the test with the command
+a list of the tests with the command
 ```
 mbed test --compile-list > tests.list
 ```